 - Costs associated with the governance of Maui Development Limited's pipeline business by the Maui Mining Companies.
 These governance services are currently provided at no charge.
 These costs are unlikely to significantly affect the results given below. - Costs associated with the provision of Balancing Gas Services for the Maui pipeline.
-This service is currently provided by the Maui Mining Companies at no charge to Maui pipeline users and recovery of the cost of Balancing Gas Services is not provided for in the tariffs currently charged.
+Up till the end of 2007 this service was provided by the Maui Mining Companies at no charge to Maui Pipeline users.
 It is unlikely that free Balancing Gas Services will be available long term.
 The future cost of providing Balancing Gas from other sources cannot be reliably estimated at this point, but is likely to be significant.